Understanding the Graphs

 Number of Operations

-The number of operations indicates the total number of procedures carried out by each surgeon for stress urinary incontinence.
+The number of operations indicates the total number of procedures carried out by each surgeon for female stress urinary incontinence.
 This includes mid-urethral synthetic tapes, colposuspension, periurethral bulking agents and autologous sling procedures.

 Patient Reported Outcome Measures